grongierisc/formation-template/README.md

 ## 10.1.
 Creating the service

-To create a REST service, we need a cless that extends %CSP.REST, in `Formation/REST/Dispatch.cls` we have:
+To create a REST service, we need a class that extends %CSP.REST, in `Formation/REST/Dispatch.cls` we have:

 ````objectscript
 Class Formation.REST.Dispatch Extends %CSP.REST